 For many this isn’t a high priority.
 However, if receiving college credit for work over the summer will be of benefit, there are a few options that can be discussed.

 What will participants do with their time?

-Each week will be different, but participants can expect 65-70 hours per week, divided up amongst personal study, group discussion, ministry responsibilities, CityChurch gatherings, and other informal opportunities.
-The experience for many is intense, but not overwhelming.
+Each week will be slightly different.
+Participants can expect their time to be divided up amongst personal study, group discussion, ministry responsibilities, CityChurch gatherings, and other informal opportunities.
+The experience has a good intensity.